atatm/My-portfolio/README.md

 Project Name : setup-and-mobile-project (portfolio)

-Built With:html css and javascript
+Built With:html css and javascripts
 Major languages
 Frameworks
 Technologies used